Computing Account Procedures for Faculty, Staff and Guests

 The password which is initially assigned to a University computing account is automatically generated from the last four digits of the account holder's Campus ID number plus the month and day (mmdd) of the account holder's birthday.
 For example, if a new faculty member, staff or student Campus ID is 000001234 and his or her birthday is July 28, the initial password assigned would be 12340728.

-For the sake of account and systems security, account holders are encouraged to change their passwords as soon as their accounts are activated and to change their account password once each semester.
-Unity passwords must be changed at least once a year.This can be done via the Web by logging in to http://www.ncsu.edu/passwords
+For security reasons, account holders are required to change their Unity passwords both as soon as their accounts are activated and at least once each semester thereafter.
+Unity passwords must be changed at least once a year and more frequently in some scenarios.
+Account holders should change their passwords on the Web with the Unity Password Change Tool.

-Depending on departmental and administrative roles, NC State faculty and staff may use either WolfWise or Unity email accounts.
-Unity email addresses take the form of firstname.lastname@example.org.
+All faculty, staff and students are issued Google Apps @ NC State accounts, which include the university's Gmail service.
+This is the official university email system.
+Sometimes these are still referred to as Unity email.
+Campus email addresses take the form of firstname.lastname@example.org.
 It is customary for faculty and staff to request an easier to remember email alias, in the form of email@example.com.
 For more information, see ncsu.edu Mail Alias information.

 As stated above, University computing accounts for new faculty and staff are automatically generated and activated when their employee information appears in the HR database.
 Accounts remain active for the duration of employment unless the account holder violates policies, regulations, and rules governing computing and network services.